-On July 12, 2022, Pioneer Community Energy, Sonoma Clean Power Authority, East Bay Community Energy, Marin Clean Energy, and Rural County Representatives of California (collectively, the "Joint Parties") filed a motion requesting the Commission open an expedited track of the Public Safety Power Shutoff (PSPS) Rulemaking 18-12-005 to address issues associated with the investor-owned utilities' (IOU) "fast trip" settings and to adopt rules to govern these settings.
-Pacific Gas and Electric Company (PG&E),

-Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) filed responses opposing the motion.
-The California Energy Storage Alliance, Joint Local Governments, and Center for Accessible Technology filed comments in support of the motion.
+On July 12, 2022, Pioneer Community Energy, Sonoma Clean Power Authority, East Bay Community Energy, Marin Clean Energy, and Rural County Representatives of California (collectively, the "Joint Parties") filed a Motion requesting that the Commission open an expedited track of the Public Safety Power Shutoff (PSPS) Rulemaking 18-12-005 to address issues associated with the investor-owned utilities' (IOU) "fast trip" settings and to adopt rules to govern these settings.
+Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), and San Diego Gas & Electric Company (SDG&E) filed responses opposing the Motion.
+The California Energy Storage Alliance, Joint Local Governments, and Center for Accessible Technology filed comments in support of the Motion.

-In July 2022, Safety and Enforcement Division staff met with representatives from the Joint Parties to listen to their concerns and their recommendations.
+In July 2022, Safety and Enforcement Division (SED) staff met with representatives from the Joint Parties to listen to their concerns and their recommendations.
 The Joint Parties' Motion is pending Commission action.

-On February 23, 2023, President Reynolds issued a Ruling pertaining the July 12, 2022 Joint Parties' Motion.
-The Ruling responded to the Motion and directed CPUC staff to hold a public workshop outside the instant De-Energization Rulemaking to identify the appropriate range of issues and questions that may help the Commission form a proposed scope and actions on the emerging challenges associated with reliability, including consideration of rules for governing the electric IOUs' fast trip programs.
-The workshop was held on March 17, 2023 and included presentations from each of the large electric IOUs.
+On February 23, 2023, President Reynolds issued a Ruling responding to the July 12, 2022 Joint Parties' Motion.
+The Ruling directed CPUC staff to hold a public workshop outside the instant De-Energization

+Rulemaking to identify the appropriate range of issues and questions that may help the Commission propose a scope and actions on the emerging challenges associated with reliability, including consideration of rules for governing the electric IOUs' fast trip programs.
+The workshop was held on March 17, 2023, and included presentations from each of the large electric IOUs.
 The workshop also included a presentation from the parties who filed the Joint Parties' Motion.